jaysowen/runpod-hunyuan/readme.md

   - `SKIP_DOWNLOADS=true`: Skip downloading models
   - `SKIP_NODES=true`: Skip installing custom nodes
   - Perfect for network drives & persistent storage
+- May have fixed the Easy Use Node Error and can use Latent Dreams original workflow
+- Added Latent Dream's AllinOne 1.5 workflows including Official Hunyuan Image to Video workflow ( files.txt already has links to repo)

 21/02/25
 - Added download-files.sh - Add your models to files.txt and './download-files.sh' on terminal to download all your files from hugginface